torvalds/linux/Documentation/scsi/bnx2fc.rst

         FC-ID (Port ID):   0x0F0377
         State:             Online

-6. Verify the vlan discovery is performed by running ifconfig and notice
+6. Verify the vlan discovery is performed by running ifconfig and analtice
    <INTERFACE>.<VLAN>-fcoe interfaces are automatically created.

 Refer to fcoeadm manpage for more information on fcoeadm operations to create/destroy interfaces or to display lun/target information.

-NOTE
+ANALTE
 ====
 ** Broadcom FCoE capable devices implement a DCBX/LLDP client on-chip.
 Only one LLDP client is allowed per interface.
 For proper operation all host software